-- Yumi Sabe, the Indigenous Knowledge Exchange aims to make research findings more accessible, more contestable and more useable.
+- Yumi Sabe, a data platform showcasing Indigenous research, aims to make findings more accessible, contestable and useable.

-- Support for our 32 grant recipients funded through the Indigenous Research Exchange Grants Program, to help to build on the evidence base to support Indigenous decision making and policy design.
-Please note the current Grants program is fully expended.
+- Support for our 32 grant recipients funded through the Indigenous Research Exchange grants program.
+These projects will build on the evidence base supporting Indigenous decision making and policy design.
+Please note the current grants program is fully expended.